Broadband is something that millions of us use every day on our laptops, tablets and phones to stay in touch, work and play.

 Which BT Broadband option is right for me?

-BT has two types of broadband: superfast fibre BT Infinity and standard BT Broadband.
+BT has three types of broadband: standard BT Broadband, superfast fibre BT Infinity and new Ultrafast Fibre.

 BT Infinity gives you a superfast fibre optic broadband connection with speeds of up to 76Mb, which lets you do more online, with everyone online together.
 It's great for downloading or streaming movies, TV shows and music.
 You can watch iPlayer with less interruption and HD video with less buffering.